Four Steps for Effective Market Planning

 What percentage of the market do you want to own?
 Outline reasonable target dates for when incremental increases can be achieved in each intended region.

-Create a marketing plan.
+Create a strategic marketing plan.

 - Write a positioning statement.